 - 2.1 Drumchapel Housing Co-operative Limited will not tolerate any level of neighbour nuisance or any form of anti-social behaviour affecting its tenants.
 The Co-operative will communicate clearly what standards of behaviour are acceptable.
-Where necessary the Co-operative will use the most robust measures available to it to stop anti-social behaviour. - 2.2 To achieve this, the Co-operative will develop joint working with Police Scotland, the Community Relations Unit, Glasgow City Council and other statutory and voluntary agencies which might have a legal obligation or some other interest in specific cases or in preventative work.
-Any criminal behaviour should be addressed in the first instance by Police Scotland and the criminal justice system (with support and evidence from the Co-operative where appropriate).
-Joint operational protocols are in place for information sharing with Police Scotland, the Community Relations Unit, Glasgow City Council and the Co-operative.
+Where necessary the Co-operative will use the most robust measures available to it to stop anti-social behaviour. - 2.2 To achieve this, the Co-operative will develop joint working with Police Scotland, Community Safety Glasgow, the Community Wardens, Glasgow City Council and other statutory and voluntary agencies and departments which might have a legal obligation or some other interest in specific cases or in preventative work.
+Joint operational protocols are in place for information sharing with the Police Scotland, Community Safety Glasgow, Glasgow City Council and the Co-operative. - 2.3 Drumcog Officers meetings are also attended by Housing Officers.

-- 2.3 A joint working relationship with other DRUMCOG partners will also be promoted to ensure that issues affecting the wider area are managed as a community. - 2.4 This policy has clear links to the Racial Harassment policy, Estate Management policy and Choice Based Lettings Allocation policy.
+2.4 This policy has clear links to the Racial harassment policy, Estate management policy and Allocation policy.